correctexam/corrigeExamBack/README.md

 [x] Test import and export
 [x] check delete
 [x] Export PDF with HybridComment

-[ ] update question or hybridComment => recompute score4 linked StudentResponse
+[x] update question or hybridComment => recompute score4 linked StudentResponse [x] test update question or hybridComment => recompute score4 linked StudentResponse [ ] update show all with this hybridComment
+[ ] update apply to all the same grade
+[x] update maximal step from 5 to 12.
+[x] Allow direct grading when clicking to star